Did you Know...Dan's Automotive

 old truck and install it on your new truck...Not a problem!

-We often have several used plow set-ups for sale and many of them are Fisher Plows.
-Whether you are looking for or have a late model Fisher used plow you, give us a call at 207-369-9302...we love to buy, sell and install snowplows!
+We keep a pre-owned plow inventory for sale all year round and all are Fisher Plows.
+Whether you are looking for or have a late model Fisher pre-owned plow, give us a call at 207-369-9302...we buy, sell and install Fisher snowplows!